Gman-Superfly/AKIRA/README.md

   Before: Many hypotheses, distributed belief, high uncertainty
   After:  One answer, concentrated belief, certainty

-  THE QUESTION: What is the nature of this transition?
+  THE QUESTION: What does this transition create, and what enables reconstruction and teaching of the correct action to take?

-  Our approach: Treat it like a phase transition.
+  Our approach: Treat it like a phase transition observed in-flight.
-  When water freezes, molecules don't disappear, they crystallize.
+  The system must keep generating while we measure the change.
-  When beliefs collapse, information doesn't vanish, it transforms.
+  When beliefs collapse, information does not vanish, it transforms.

-  We call the crystallized patterns "Action Quanta":
-  Irreducible units of actionable information.
-  The atoms of thought that survive the collapse.
+  Training is the compression step: many detailed beliefs collapse into fewer generalized concepts that remain actionable.
+  We trade precision and memorization for generalization and actionability in real time.

+  Action Quanta (AQ) are the crystallized beliefs that enable discrimination and action.
+  They are what let the system teach and reconstruct from weights when joined with the context window.
 ```

 ---

 ## The Core Ideas (In Plain Language)

-### 1. Prediction Is Belief
+### 1. Prediction is belief in motion

-When a model predicts the next token, it expresses its belief about what should come next.
-The error isn't just "wrong output", it is uncertainty made visible.
-Training isn't just "optimization", it is learning when to be certain and when to doubt.
+In a live system each token updates the belief state that lives across weights and the context window.
+The error is uncertainty made visible while the system continues to run.
+Training is learning when to commit and when to hold probability mass in reserve so the stream stays stable.

 ### 2. Attention Has Structure

 The mathematics of attention (`softmax(QK^T/sqrt(d))V`) has a particular form: *self-interaction times state*.
 This form appears elsewhere in physics, in systems that undergo phase transitions, that exhibit collective behavior, that produce emergent patterns.
+We adapt attention with temporal, neighbor, and wormhole variants so signals can move across bands without breaking real-time budgets.

 We don't claim attention "is" physics.
 We observe that attention *has similar mathematical structure* to systems we understand well.
 This similarity may be superficial, or it may be deep.
 We're investigating.